sig666/SecureX-Workflow-ThreatResponse-QuickSearchToCasebook/README.md

 The targets and account keys listed at the bottom of the page
 - Threat Response

+# Workflow Steps
+1. Get a token for the Umbrella Reporting API
+2. Request DNS Event Details (specified Category ID, From Time, To Time, number of fetch events)
+3. Check if the request was successful:
+ - If it wasn’t, output an error and end the workflow
+ - If it was:
+   - Convert the statistics to a table
+   - Loop through the table checking if any of the categories are in scope.
+If it is, add it to the Incident text
+   - Convert JSON Text to XML
+   - Convert XML to HTML Incident Message
+4. Generate an access token for SecureX and create an incident to Ribbon Incident Manager

 # Installation
 1. Browse to your SecureX orchestration instance.
 This wille be a different URL depending on the region your account is in:
  - US: https://securex-ao.us.security.cisco.com/orch-ui/workflows/